xiangzhang1015/EEG-based-Control/README.md

 Another point I found is that if we add sigmoid function in the first hidden layer, the accuracy increase very fast but can only up to 0.9505 as shown in my paper.
 However, if we don't add the sigmoid function, the accuracy increase slowly but can achieve 0.973 after around 3500 iterations.

+NOTE: Some tensorflow commands in the pyton code may not compatible with the up-to-data tensorflow version.
+Please manually revise the tensorflow code if there's anything error when you run the python code on your own PC.
+If you don't know how to revise it, ask Google.